 Silver is perceived as both a commodity and a medium of monetary exchange.
 It also acts as both a hedge against inflation and as a key player in portfolio diversification because of its ability to mitigate against political and systematic risks over time.
 Generally we say, silver retains its purchasing power.
 Let me explain: today, the public find safety in saving their hard earned money, but storing your money in cash doesn't protect you from financial troubles – inflation rates eat up savings and in a few years' time cash previously saved may not be able to buy as much at a later date – you have lost your purchasing power.

 Investors over time have enjoyed the purchasing power protection property silver offers; why shouldn't the public also?
 However, Silver is not just a safety net – when times are good the expansion of economy demands the need for silver, whether it be in computer hardware or members of the public having spare money and hoping to purchase silver for both its class and investment.
 This demand drives up the price and for those of us that bought silver at a low price for protection now have an asset that has capacity to deliver a tasty profit.

-Here are a few statistics to emphasise the above:
+Here are a few statistics

 In the 70's during a bull market, silver price rose 3,800% compared to 2,500% for gold.